boegel/easybuild-wiki/Installing-EasyBuild.md

 The easiest way (by far) to installing EasyBuild is by using EasyBuild, see https://github.com/hpcugent/easybuild/wiki/Bootstrapping-EasyBuild .

+Only when that fails to work for you for some reason, you should resort to one of the approaches below, which are more involved (but also give more control).

 <a name="wiki-standard_install">
 ## Standard installation of latest release